 A first-time homebuyer savings account has several benefits including:

 In addition to the benefits provided under the law, when you open your FTHSA at State Savings Bank, we provide you with a dedicated first-time homebuyer specialist to help you or your account beneficiary navigate all steps of the process.
 From account opening, to loan pre-qualification, to help understanding mortgage options, this is more than a deposit account, it's a relationship.
+And best of all, we do home mortgage financing which means from start to finish, you only need to work with us!

 Additionally, we've put together a First Homebuyer Guide full of home financing resources and additional savings tips broken down in easy-to-understand-sections.
 You can find it here.